DocLD-FinTabNet: Leading Table Extraction on Financial Documents

 Frequently Asked Questions

-We ran DocLD's agentic table extraction against 1,000 table images from the FinTabNet_OTSL test split and scored results using the same Needleman-Wunsch grading as RD-TableBench.
-DocLD was invoked with agenticTables: true and HTML output.
+We ran DocLD's table extraction against 500 table images from the FinTabNet_OTSL test split and scored results using the same Needleman-Wunsch grading as RD-TableBench.
+Each image was processed independently.
+All 500 tables were extracted successfully — zero failures.

-GTE and TATR are the main academic baselines for FinTabNet.
+GTE (IBM) and TATR (Microsoft) are the primary academic baselines for FinTabNet.
 They use different metrics (cell structure recognition, ICDAR-2013 exact match) and evaluation setups.
-We report our Needleman-Wunsch scores for consistency with RD-TableBench; the comparison is indicative rather than apples-to-apples.
+We report our Needleman-Wunsch scores for consistency with RD-TableBench; the comparison is directional — DocLD leads on this metric.

 Yes.
 Clone fintabnet-bench, run npm run download, npm run extract (with DOCLD_API_KEY), and npm run score.
-Results are written as JSON with per-sample scores.
+Results and predictions are also available on HuggingFace.